Ishmaeel/CrackbookRevival/README.md

 Crackbook
 =========

-A Chrome extension for discouraging the compulsive use of attention-sucking websites.
+This is a Chrome extension for discouraging the compulsive use of attention-sucking websites.
 The main idea of the extension is that delaying access to the website is more effective than straight blocking because you are less likely to just disable the block after a while.

 After you browse websites from a predefined list for a while, the extension will remind you a few times to stop wasting time, and afterwards it will